Seniority in the United States House of Representatives: Seniority calculation

+An additional clause applies for representatives that have a prior tenure of less than two terms.
+In this case, they will have preference over all other members who are freshmen by tenure.

-Representatives who return to the House after having previously served in the House may be credited with service equal to one less than the number of terms they served.
-For example, Rep. Pete Sessions had previously served eleven terms, from 1997 to 2019, when he was once again elected in 2020.
+An example of this ranking system is Rep. Pete Sessions, who had previously served eleven terms, from 1997 to 2019; after his defeat in the 2018 midterms, he was once again elected in 2020.
 Instead of holding seniority with others whose terms began January 3, 2021, he was credited with ten terms, and holds seniority above all representatives whose terms began on or after January 3, 2001.
-When a representative has served a prior tenure of fewer than two terms (i.e., elected in a special election to fill a vacancy, so their prior tenure length measured in terms, minus one, equals less than one), they are ranked above all others whose service begins on the same day.

 Benefits of seniority

 Committee leadership in the House is often associated with seniority, especially in the Democratic Caucus.
 The Republican leadership, in comparison with the Democratic Party, prioritizes voting records and campaign fundraising over seniority for committee leadership.
 Party leadership in the House is not strictly associated with seniority.

 The more senior a representative is, the more likely the representative is to receive desirable committee assignments or leadership posts.
-Seniority also affects access to more desirable office space in the House Office Buildings.
+Seniority also affects access to more desirable office space in the House Office Buildings: after an office is vacated, members next in seniority can choose whether to move into it.
+Only after allocations for existing members are complete can incoming members be assigned offices via the congressional office lottery.